Other Names: Aromasin®

 Food and Drug Interactions

-- There are no known interactions of exemestane with food, however this medication should be taken with food.
+- There are no known interactions of exemestane with food, however this medication should be taken after a meal.

-- Check with your doctor or pharmacist about all other prescription medicines and dietary supplements you are taking before starting this medicine as there are known drug interactions with exemestane.
-Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplement to make sure that there are no interactions.
+- Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs and others) you are taking before starting this medicine as there are known drug interactions with exemestane.
+Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions.

-- Avoid the use of St. John’s Wort while taking exemestane as this may lower the levels of the drug in your body, which can make it less effective.
+- Avoid the use of St. John’s Wort while taking exemestane as this may lower the levels of exemestane in your body, which can make it less effective.

 When to Call the Doctor